 Biography of Mother Antonia Brenner

 At the La Mesa penitentiary, she lived in a 10’ x 10’ concrete room with a cot as her bed, and with a Bible and Spanish dictionary nearby.
-Sister Antonia provides not only spiritual guidance to the guards and inmates, and she continues to help with basic material comforts for prisoners such as blankets, toiletries and medicines.
+Sister Antonia provided not only spiritual guidance to the guards and inmates, but continued to help with basic material comforts for prisoners such as blankets, toiletries and medicines.

 In 1997, Sister Antonia’s mission expanded.
 Many had heard of her ministry and offered to help and some even wanted to follow in her footsteps.
 With encouragement from the Bishops and many other supporters, Sister Antonia initiated the process of forming a religious community.
 It was to be known as the Eudist Servants Of The Eleventh Hour.
 In 2003 the community was formally accepted by the Bishop of Tijuana.

-After almost three decades of service, Mother Antonia Brenner calls Tijuana her home.
-She condemns crime, but loves the sinners and the victims.
-Her love and guidance have made a difference at the prison and as a result many who were imprisoned there have sought a better life. ■
+After almost three decades of service, Mother Antonia Brenner called Tijuana her home.
+She condemned crime, but loved the sinners and the victims.
+Her love and guidance made a difference at the prison and as a result many who were imprisoned there have sought a better life.

-For a more detailed account of Motherand she continues to help Antonia's life and ministry, you are referred to the book The Prison Angel by the Pulitzer Prize winning team of Mary Jordan & Kevin Sullivan
+For a more detailed account of Mother Antonia's life and ministry, read The Prison Angel by the Pulitzer Prize winning team of Mary Jordan & Kevin Sullivan